 Buyers: Currently, there are more than 100 international brands that source apparel from Bangladesh.
 Some of the top clothing brands that engage in sourcing from Bangladesh include Marks & Spencer, Calvin Klein, Lee, H&M, Supreme, American Eagle, Zara, Gap, Tommy Hilfiger, and many others.

-The garment industry in Bangladesh is facing a variety of difficulties.
-These encompass the escalation of labor expenses, heightened competition from other cost-effective nations, and the imperative to enhance both working conditions and ecological sustainability.
+The garment industry in Bangladesh faces a range of difficulties.
+These encompass the escalation of labor costs, heightened competition from other cost-effective nations, and the imperative to improve working conditions and environmental sustainability.
 Additionally, the sector is contending with the ramifications of technological progress and the automation revolution, which are fundamentally reshaping the worldwide garment industry.

 Gain perspectives of the emerging sectors of Bangladesh